 A personal loan is a debt.
 The money you obtain from a personal loan isn’t considered income.
 So, you don’t need to pay any tax on it.

-However, if you use the loan amount to generate income, then the profit you make using it is taxable.
+However, your profit is taxable if you use the loan amount to generate income.

 17. Are Personal Loans Transferable?